 This article first appeared on the FQXi community website.
 FQXi are our partners in our Information about information project, within which we explored the concept of entropy.
-Click here to find out more about entropy and here to let us know which question about information question you'd like us to answer next.
+Click here to find out more about entropy.

 The curious case of Benjamin Button tells the story of a man, played by Brad Pitt, who is born as an eighty-year old and grows younger as the years pass.
 The tale is obviously a fantasy — in reality, Brad Pitt is ageing.
 Angelina Jolie is ageing.
 You and I are ageing.
 As macroscopic objects, it's inevitable, and no amount of surgery can turn back the clock.
 But just why time only marches in one direction has long been a mystery.